Chart Color Schemes

 Household Composition

-The Basin features high concentrations of family households, with a fairly typical median household size
+The Basin features high concentrations of family households, with a higher-than-average median household size

-Family households compose 78.6% of all households, including 39.0% couples with children, 27.5% couples without children, and 11.1% single parent families.
+Family households account for 78.6% of all households, including 39.0% couples with children, 27.5% couples without children, and 11.1% single parent families.
 Non-family households constitute the remaining 21.4%, with lone person households at 19.5% and group households comprising 1.9%.
-The median household size is 2.7 people, aligning with Greater Melbourne's average.
+The median household size is 2.7 people, larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households